top of page

-The story of Pollyanna Theatre Company
+The Story of Pollyanna Theatre Company

 Many people have asked us why the name of our company is “Pollyanna.”
 The answer is as simple as the outlook of a child.
 The answer is also as complicated as childhood itself can become.

-The founders of Pollyanna Theatre Company believe in the power of the arts to bring much needed joy and hope into the lives of young people as well as into the life of the child that is alive inside each of us regardless of our age.
+The founders of Pollyanna Theatre Company believed in the power of the arts to bring much needed joy and hope into the lives of young people as well as into the life of the child that is alive inside each of us regardless of our age.
 And no other character we know embodies this timeless power of optimism better than Eleanor Porter’s timeless little girl, Pollyanna.

 Eleanor H. Porter (1868-1920) began publishing books in 1907 with a series of three novels about a young girl called “Miss Billy.”
 But at that same time a different little girl was taking shape in her imagination.
 In 1913 Pollyanna was published and the character Pollyanna Whittier was introduced.
 The book was an overnight success with over a million copies of the book sold in the first year.
 The demand for a sequel was immense, and two years later the equally successful Pollyanna Grows Up was published.
 These two books became popularly known as “Glad Books,” because this is Pollyanna’s favorite word.
 While dated in some respects, the book continues to charm and delight readers today.